 If we were able to produce clean energy from a source as natural as running water so many years ago, there’s no reason we can’t continue to do so — on a much greater scale — today.
-With the COP27 climate change conference coinciding with the opening of this tunnel, hopefully world leaders will take this week to renew their commitments to transitioning to clean energy economies.
+With the COP27 climate change conference having coincided with the opening of this tunnel, hopefully world leaders will take this week to renew their commitments to transitioning to clean energy economies.

 This article, originally published on Nov.
 7, 2022, has been updated.